 Property and equipment are carried at cost and are depreciated on a straight-line basis over the estimated useful lives of the assets, generally five years.
 The cost of repairs and maintenance is expensed as incurred; major replacements and improvements are capitalized.
 When assets are retired or disposed of, the cost and accumulated depreciation are removed from the accounts, and any resulting gains or losses are included in income in the year of disposition.
 Fixed assets are examined for the possibility of decreases in value when events or changes in circumstances reflect the fact that their recorded value may not be recoverable.

-Intangible assets consist primarily of website development costs.
-Our intangible assets are being amortized on a straight-line basis over a period of three years.
+Intangible assets consist primarily of tradenames, proprietary designs, developed technology – website, and developed technology – Ipad application.
+Our intangible assets are being amortized on a straight-line basis over a period of three to ten years.

 Our impairment analyses require management to apply judgment in estimating future cash flows as well as asset fair values, including forecasting useful lives of the assets, assessing the probability of different outcomes, and selecting the discount rate that reflects the risk inherent in future cash flows.
-If the carrying value is not recoverable, we assess the fair value of long-lived assets using commonly accepted techniques, and may use more than one method, including, but not limited to, recent third-party comparable sales and discounted cash flow models.
+If the carrying value is not recoverable, we assess the fair value of long-lived assets using commonly accepted techniques, and may use more than one method, including, but not limited to, recent third party comparable sales and discounted cash flow models.
 If actual results are not consistent with our assumptions and estimates, or our assumptions and estimates change due to new information, we may be exposed to an impairment charge in the future.
-For the year ended December 31, 2020 and from inception (October 29, 2019) through December 31, 2019, the Company had not experienced impairment losses on its long-lived assets.

 Fair Value of Financial Instruments

-The provisions of accounting guidance, FASB Topic ASC 825 requires all entities to disclose the fair value of financial instruments, both assets and liabilities recognized and not recognized on the balance sheet, for which it is practicable to estimate fair value, and defines fair value of a financial instrument as the amount at which the instrument could be exchanged in a current transaction between willing parties.
-As of December 31, 2020, the fair value of cash, accounts payable, accrued expenses, and notes payable approximated carrying value due to the short maturity of the instruments, quoted market prices or interest rates which fluctuate with market rates.
+The Company applies the provisions of accounting guidance, FASB Topic ASC 825 that requires all entities to disclose the fair value of financial instruments, both assets and liabilities recognized and not recognized on the balance sheet, for which it is practicable to estimate fair value, and defines fair value of a financial instrument as the amount at which the instrument could be exchanged in a current transaction between willing parties.
+As of March 31, 2018 and December 31, 2017, the fair value of cash, accounts receivable, accounts payable and accrued expenses, notes payable, and convertible debt approximated carrying value due to the short maturity of the instruments, quoted market prices or interest rates which fluctuate with market rates.

 Fair Value Measurements